Structure of the Circle of Willis

 The superior cerebellar artery starts at the basilar artery just prior to its bifurcation.
 It also comes into close contact with the trigeminal nerve.
 This artery gives off branches to the tectum, the vermis and the medial aspect of the cerebellar hemisphere.

-The anterior inferior cerebral artery moves toward the cerebellopontine angle.
+The anterior inferior cerebellar artery moves toward the cerebellopontine angle.

 The posterior inferior cerebellar artery (PICA), the largest branch supplying the cerebellum, supplies the medulla, cerebellar tonsils, vermis and inferolateral cerebellar hemisphere.
 Pontine branches supply the brainstem.